About Orange County Civic 50

 Institutionalization: How the company supports community engagement in Orange County through its organizational policies, systems, and incentives.

 Impact: How the company measures the social and business outputs and outcomes of its Orange County community engagement program.

 The online survey instrument consists of quantitative and multiple-choice questions that inform the Civic 50 scoring process.

 Not all companies have the same level of resources or engagement in all the activities measured by the survey.
 Therefore, scoring and awards will be based on the number of employees (small 15-99, mid-size 100-499 and large 500+), and similarly sized companies will be measured within their peer group and compared only on their community engagement programs inside Orange County.
 Small and medium size companies are encouraged to apply and not be intimidated by the depth of the questions asked.
 It is not expected that they will be engaged in all the activities included in the survey.

 Companies that participate in Civic 50 Orange County have a unique opportunity to gain recognition for their community engagement programs, take a leadership position in corporate community involvement and to share their best practices with the broader business community.
 Many past company participants have said that the process of taking the survey and receiving their individual scorecards with information on their rankings helped them understand how they could improve their processes and strategies in the future.

-The Civic 50 Orange County consists of three main programmatic elements, which will take place between Spring 2018 and Winter 2018:
+The Civic 50 Orange County consists of three main programmatic elements, which will take place between Spring and Fall:

-- Sector education, continuing honoree recognition and promotion of best practices: Fall/Winter 2018.
+- Sector education, continuing honoree recognition and promotion of best practices: Fall 2019.